MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!--/Scope-->
 <!--Description-->
 > [!NOTE]
-> This policy is only enforced in Windows 10 Pro, Enterprise, and Education editions and not supported in Windows 10 Mobile.
+> This policy is only enforced in Windows 10 Pro, Enterprise, and Education editions.

 Specifies the maximum size in GB of Delivery Optimization cache.
 This policy overrides the DOMaxCacheSize policy.
 The value 0 (zero) means "unlimited" cache.
 Delivery Optimization will clear the cache when the device is running low on disk space.